-What’s the Difference Between Python and R?
+What’s the difference between Python and R?

 While the R language is more specialized, Python is a general-purpose programming language designed for a variety of use cases.

-If this is your first foray into programming, you may find Python code easier to learn and more broadly applicable.
+If this is your first foray into computer programming, you may find Python code easier to learn and more broadly applicable.
 However, if you already have some understanding of programming languages or have specific career goals centered on data analysis, R language may be more tailored to your needs.

 There are also plenty of similarities between Python and R languages, so a background in one can inform the other.
-For example, both Python and R are popular open source programming languages backed by thriving communities.
+For example, both Python and R are popular open-source programming languages backed by thriving communities.
 Both can be also practiced in the language-agnostic environment, Jupyter Notebooks, along with other programming languages such as Julia, Scala, Java, and dozens more.

 Picking up Python gives programmers the skills necessary to work in business, digital products, open-source projects, and various web applications outside of data science.
 The language is a small part of the Python ecosystem; popular libraries include:

 "The hardest part of anything is starting it and Python is the first big step to data science.
 People are astonished at how easy Python is."